Guti2020xx/JJs-Personal-Projects/README.md

 # JJs Personal Projects
- These are personal projects which I've worked on to expan my programming knowledge
+ These are personal projects which I've worked on to expand my programming knowledge

+ All of these projects were created in the C language using Dev C++ version 5.11